Plaxton Pointer: Exports

 Like the original Pointer, air-conditioned Pointer 2 bodied Dart SLFs proved popular with Hong Kong bus operators.
 Following the awarding of Hong Kong Island's franchised bus services to New World First Bus by the government in 1998, the operator took delivery of a total 76 Pointer 2 bodied Dart SLFs between 1998 and 1999 for use on the new network; some of these were later sold to Kowloon Motor Bus as surplus to requirements.

-Hong Kong's first Super Pointer Darts were delivered to Park Island Passenger Transport, all of which were painted yellow and equipped with luggage racks.
+Hong Kong's first Super Pointer Darts were delivered to Park Island Transport, all of which were painted yellow and equipped with luggage racks.
 Eight were first delivered in 2003, these being the only Pointer Darts for Hong Kong produced by TransBus, followed by three produced by Alexander Dennis in 2007.
-The final two Plaxton Pointers produced were delivered to Park Island Passenger Transport in 2008.
+The final two Plaxton Pointers produced were delivered to Park Island Transport in 2008.

 A small number of Pointer 2s were also exported to left-hand drive markets.
-The largest of these was Canadian provincial bus operator BC Transit, who took delivery of 90 air-conditioned Pointer 2s on Dart SLF chassis between 1999 and 2001 for lower-density routes in and around Whistler, British Columbia and the wider Lower Mainland region.
+The largest of these was Canadian provincial bus operator BC Transit, who took delivery of 90 air-conditioned Pointer 2s on Dart SLF chassis between 1999 and 2001 for lower-density routes in and around Whistler, British Columbia, Cowichan Valley, and the greater Victoria region.
 Two Pointer 2 bodied Dart SLFs were also supplied to Icelandic operator Hagvagnar in 1999 for use on Strætó bs services.